mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

+---
+title: "Fukanzazengi – Talk 7"
+description: June 15, 1979 Dharma Talk by Dainin Katagiri Roshi
+---

 [Previous](1979-06-14-Fukanzazengi-Talk-6) \|
 [Home](index#fukanzazengi-lecture-7) \|
 [Next](1979-07-25-Diamond-Sutra-Provisional-Being)

----
-# Fukanzazengi – Talk 7
-## June 15, 1979 Dharma Talk by Dainin Katagiri Roshi
-### The conclusion to the series of talks on Fukanzazengi takes place during a dramatic thunderstorm, the sounds of which Katagiri Roshi integrates into the talk.
+#### The conclusion to the series of talks on Fukanzazengi takes place during a dramatic thunderstorm, the sounds of which Katagiri Roshi integrates into the talk.
 The Buddha does zazen during a thunderstorm, but he is not disturbed by the sound of the thunder.
 Katagiri Roshi discusses why the purpose of zazen is not to reach a state of no consciousness.
 Also: How to play guitar with two hands and two feet.
 A Rinzai Zen Master plays a Bach concerto in the zendo.
 And what does Manjushri do, anyway?
-#### Transcribed by Kikan Michael Howard

 Listen:
 <a href="https://katagiritranscripts.podbean.com/e/fukanzazengi-–-talk-7/" target="_blank">Podcast</a> \|
 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/fukanzazengi-lecture-7" target="_blank">Original</a> \|
 <a class="nr-custom-trigger">NaturalReader</a>

+---
 <a name="000"></a>
 ##### start of recording